mdegrado/TelcoChurn/README.md

 <p class=MsoNormal style='mso-margin-top-alt:auto;mso-margin-bottom-alt:auto'><span
 style='font-family:"Segoe UI",sans-serif;color:#24292E'>The dependent variable
-in our exercise is the Churn value of ‘Yes’ or ‘No’, the independent variables are the remaining data elements that may have an impact on the dependent variable.
-One independent variable we can rule out is the Phone service data element which is set to ‘Yes’ in every record, indicating it would have no impact on the Churn since it is the same value each time.
+in our exercise is the Churn value of Â‘YesÂ’ or Â‘NoÂ’, the independent variables are the remaining data elements that may have an impact on the dependent variable.
+One independent variable we can rule out is the Phone service data element which is set to Â‘YesÂ’ in every record, indicating it would have no impact on the Churn since it is the same value each time.
 What will be of key importance to us is will one or more independent variables show more important than the rest.</span></p>